 The security concept is based on a comprehensive analysis of the potential danger and a comprehensive security plan.
 It would go beyond the scope of this report to go into this in more detail.

 Is there a barrier that covers all requirements?
-No. The HVM berriers currently available on the market have all been developed for a specific application.
+No. The HVM barriers currently available on the market have all been developed for a specific application.
 They differ in terms of

-This is why large cities such as Berlin, Munich and Zurich rely on a combination of several different systems to protect against terrorism.
+This is why large cities such as Berlin, Munich and Zurich rely on a combination of several different systems to protect against vehicle ramming attacks.

 If barriers elements are used offset, the vehicle must not be able to accelerate again after bypassing the obstacle.
 This was unfortunately the case in Volkmarsen.

-Vehicles parked sideways are not suitable as mobile terror protection.
+Vehicles parked sideways are not suitable as HVM barriers.
 Crash tests have shown that these vehicles are pushed away from the attack vehicles at high speed - in the worst case directly into the crowd.
 The vehicles are also usually only slightly damaged.
-They can accelerate again and attack again.
+They can accelerate and attack again.

-Another argument against transverse vehicles is that they block the view and thus prevent an early reaction to possible attacks and also block the escape routes.
+Another argument against crosswise places vehicles is that they block the view and thus prevent an early reaction to possible attacks.
+They also block escape routes.